-Pupils who are on the SEND register will have a Pupil Profile.
+Most pupils who are on the SEND register will have a Pupil Profile.
 Parents are invited to read and add to their child's Pupil Profile, suggesting amendments.
-At Parents' Evenings the parents will have the opportunity to discuss their views of the Pupil Profile and PLP and their daughter's progress with aSENDCo.
+At Parents' Evenings the parents will have the opportunity to discuss their views of the Pupil Profile, PLP or IEP and their daughter's progress with a SENDCo.
 A new or adjusted Pupil Profile and/or PLP may be devised as the outcome of this meeting.
 The Pupil profile is a working document and the staff that teach that pupil have access to it in SharePoint.
 Staff are invited to add to the document.